dbanga/BIG-DEAL-Forecasting-Challenge-2018/README.md

 2) Final match : to forecast what is the probability of each hour being the peak hour of the day. http://blog.drhongtao.com/2018/12/leaderboard-for-bfcom2018-final-match.html

-My teama and I secured 11th rank in the qualifying matcha and 15th rank in Final match.
+My team and I secured 11th rank in the qualifying matcha and 15th rank in Final match.